 Thieves’ Kitchen have been releasing creative progressive music since 1999.

 Based in both Oxfordshire (UK) and Stockholm (Sweden), the band have toured in the UK, the US, and Europe, and have released six critically acclaimed albums to date.

 We hope you enjoy exploring our website.
-We don’t update it as often as we’d like, but we are busily, happily, working on our seventh album, due for completion in Summer / Autumn 2018.
+We don’t update it as often as we’d like, but we are busily, happily, working on our seventh album, due for completion soon.

 The Clockwork Universe (2015) now available